-Conversational AI is the application of machine learning to develop speeh and language based apps that allow humans to interact naturally with devices, machines, and computers using speech.
-You use conversational AI when your virtual assistant wakes you up in the morning, when asking for directions on your commute, or when communicating with a chatbot while shopping online.
-You speak in your normal voice, the device understands, finds the best answer, and replies with speech that sounds natural.
-However, the technology behind conversational AI is complex, involving a multi-step process that requires a massive amount of computing power and computations that must happen in less than 300 milliseconds in order to deliver a great user experience.
+Conversational AI is the use of machine learning to develop speech-based apps that allow humans to interact naturally with devices, machines, and computers using audio.
+You use conversational AI when getting weather updates from your virtual assistant, when asking your navigation system for directions, or when communicating with a chatbot online.
+You speak in your normal voice and the device understands, finds the best answer, and replies with speech that sounds natural.
+However, the technology behind conversational AI is complex, involving multiple steps that require a massive amount of computing power and computations that occur in less than 300 milliseconds to deliver a great user experience.

 How Does Conversational AI Work?

 In the last few years, deep learning has improved the state of the art in conversational AI and offered superhuman accuracy on certain tasks.
 Deep learning has also reduced the need for deep knowledge of linguistics and rule-based techniques for building language services, which has led to widespread adoption across industries like telecommunications, unified communications as a service (UCaaS), retail, healthcare, and finance.

 When you present an application with a question, the audio waveform is converted to text during the automatic speech recognition (ASR) stage.
 The question is then interpreted, and the device generates a smart response during the natural language processing (NLP) stage.
 Finally, the text is converted into speech signals to generate audio for the user during the text-to-speech (TTS) stage.
 Several deep learning models are connected into a pipeline to build a conversational AI application.